-- Forecast is nearest gridpoint to Capital cities of all countries - Observation is HE estimated precipitation at that point (top row) and Max HE estimated precipitation within 50 km (bottom). - About 4 years of data allows for enough severe precipitation cases at a single location (usually) - Data prepared by Stephanie, loaded into Excel via "CT calculator program" which is set up to calculate all the contingency table and all the scores from one fcst-obs matched binary dataset. - Results are loaded into the "summary" page for easy comparison - Your task: - Load the Excel file for your group - Evaluate the scores for each of your capital cities, decide which is best and why.
-Comment on over- under-forecast tendency at each location. - Consider: Hit rate, false alarm ratio, bias, ETS, SEDS, EDI - Nominate a presenter from each group to discuss
+- Forecast is nearest gridpoint to Capital cities of all countries - Observation is HE estimated precipitation at that point (top row) and Max HE estimated precipitation within 50 km (bottom). - About 5 years of data allows for enough severe precipitation cases at a single location (usually) about 1825 cases. - Data prepared by Stephanie, loaded into Excel via "CT calculator program" which is set up to calculate all the contingency table and all the scores from one fcst-obs matched binary dataset.